Festival Artists

 Maxwell Quartet

-The Maxwell Quartet consists of four close friends (Colin Scobie, George Smith, Elliott Perks and Duncan Strachan) who grew up playing classical and folk music together in youth orchestras and music schools across Scotland.
+The Maxwell Quartet consists of four close friends who grew up playing classical and folk music together in youth orchestras and music schools across Scotland.
 The group officially began in 2010 at the Royal Conservatoire of Scotland, where its founding members met as postgraduate students.
 The very next year, the Quartet was appointed as the Conservatoire’s Young Artists in Residence and selected for Enterprise Music Scotland’s Residency Programme.

 Now based across the UK and touring regularly in Europe and the United States, the Quartet’s performances are set apart by the tribute they pay to their Scottish folk music heritage.
 From 2019 to 2021, the Quartet is Associate Artist at both the Royal Conservatoire of Scotland and the Music at Paxton festival.